gavieira/mitofree/README.md

 pip3 install Biopython && pip3 install wget
 ```

-You will also need to download and unpack [NOVOPlasty2.7.2](https://github.com/ndierckx/NOVOPlasty), [sratoolkit](https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft/) and [CAP3](http://seq.cs.iastate.edu/cap3.html), as well as install them in your PATH environment variable.
+You will also need to download and unpack [NOVOPlasty3.0](https://github.com/ndierckx/NOVOPlasty), [sratoolkit](https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft/) and [CAP3](http://seq.cs.iastate.edu/cap3.html), [MITObim1.9](https://github.com/chrishah/MITObim) and [MIRA4.0.2](https://ufpr.dl.sourceforge.net/project/mira-assembler/MIRA/stable/mira_4.0.2_linux-gnu_x86_64_static.tar.bz2) as well as install them in your PATH environment variable.

-In order to install to the PATH variable, please add the complete path to NOVOPlasty and sratoolkit to your ~/.bashrc file:
+In order to install to the PATH variable, please add the complete path to the binaries (sometimes located in a '/bin' directory instead of the root folder for the program) of all these dependencies to your ~/.bashrc file:

 ```
-echo 'export PATH="$PATH:/path/to/NOVOPlasty:path/to/sratoolkit/bin"' >> ~/.bashrc
+echo 'export PATH="$PATH:/path/to/NOVOPlasty:/path/to/sratoolkit:/path/to/CAP3:/path/to/MITObim:/path/to/MIRA"' >> ~/.bashrc
 ```

 Then, source the file (or just restart the terminal)